 In 2005, VirnetX, Inc. adopted the 2005 Stock Plan, or the Plan, which was assumed by us upon the closing of the transaction between VirnetX Holding Corporation and VirnetX, Inc. on July 5, 2007.
-The Plan provides for the granting of stock options and restricted stock units to employees and consultants of ours.
+The Plan provides for the granting of stock options and restricted stock units to our employees, directors and consultants.
 Stock options granted under the Plan may be incentive stock options or nonqualified stock options.
-Incentive stock options, or ISO, may only be granted to our employees (including officers and directors).
-Nonqualified stock options, or NSO, may be granted to our employees and consultants.
+Incentive stock options, or ISOs, may only be granted to our employees (including officers and directors).
+Nonqualified stock options, or NSOs, may be granted to our employees and consultants.

-Options under the Plan may be granted for a period up to ten years and at prices no less than 85% of the estimated fair market value of the shares on the date of grant as determined by the board of directors, provided, however, that the exercise price of an ISO and NSO shall not be less than 100% or 85% of the estimated fair market value of the shares at the date of grant, respectively, and the exercise price of an ISO and NSO granted to a 10% shareholder shall not be less than 110% of the estimated fair value of the shares on the date of grant.
+Options under the Plan may be granted for a period of up to ten years and at prices not less than 85% of the estimated fair market value of the shares on the date of grant as determined by the board of directors, provided, however, that the exercise price of an ISO and NSO shall not be less than 100% or 85% of the estimated fair market value of the shares at the date of grant, respectively, and the exercise price of an ISO and NSO granted to a 10% shareholder shall not be less than 110% of the estimated fair value of the shares on the date of grant.

-There were 4,068,595 options outstanding at each of March 31, 2008 and December 31, 2007 with an average strike price of \$2.94.
-As of March 31, 2007, there were 3,051,392 shares available to be granted as options.
+There were 4,318,596 options outstanding at September 30, 2008 and 4,068,595 at December 31, 2007 with an average exercise price of \$4.34 at September 30, 2008 and \$2.94 at December 31, 2007.
+As of September 30, 2008, there were 2,801,391 shares available to be granted under the Plan.